NeaByteLab/Commit-Base/README.md

 * `docs(readme): update documentation :memo:`
 * `revert(login): restore previous login logic :rewind:`

-❗ If any commit message does not match this format, or if required files are missing, the Pull Request will fail and cannot be merged.
+❗ If any commit message does not match this format, or if required files are missing, the check will fail and your PR or push will be blocked.

 ---

 ## ✅ Quality Gate Checks

-* Enforces commit message format for all PRs
+* Enforces commit message format for all PRs and pushes to main
-* Fails PR if `README.md`, `LICENSE`, or `.gitignore` is missing
+* Fails if `README.md`, `LICENSE`, or `.gitignore` is missing
 * Clear error messages for fast troubleshooting

 ---

-## 🚀 Quick Start

-1. Copy `.github/workflows/standard-repo.yml` into your repository.
-2. Make sure you have `README.md`, `LICENSE`, and `.gitignore` in your project root.
-3. Create a Pull Request and see Commit Base in action!

----

 ## 🙌 Contributing

 Want to contribute?
 Please check out [CONTRIBUTING.md](CONTRIBUTING.md) for commit message format and PR rules.

+---

+## 💡 Advanced Usage

+* You can customize the workflow file to enforce more files or rules if needed.
+* Add or edit allowed commit types and scopes by adjusting the workflow regex.
+* The workflow can be extended for other branches (e.g., `dev`) by editing the trigger in the workflow YAML.

 ---